 A partial purchase can also involve splitting the monthly payments received from the buyer between the investor and the seller, also known as a split partial.
 Using the same example of 210 payments of $1,162.95 each, an investor might concur to acquire $800 of each remaining payment leaving a remaining residual of $362.95 to the seller for the next 210 months.
 This is called a split-partial purchase.

 The terms of a partial purchase are spelled out in the Partial Purchase Agreement.
 This important document outlines the servicing arrangement along with what happens in the event of an early payoff or default by the buyer.
 Competent legal counsel should review the partial purchase agreement to protect the rights of all parties involved in the transaction.
-Click here to see Full Purchase Note Offer.
+Click here to see the Full Purchase Note Offer.
+Our team of note buyers is here to assist you, if you need help selling real estate notes.